muscak/MIT-PE-Applied-Data-Science-Program/Street View Housing Number Digit Recognition/README.md

 |First CNN Model|267,306|87.08|
 |Second CNN Model|164,170|91.42|

 First CNN suffered from overfitting.
+To tackle this problem, we added BatchNormalization layers and added 50% Dropout layer to the fully connected layers.
+We also increase the number of CNN layers so the model not to loose it's generalization ability.